On the topology of conormal complexes and posets of matroids: Background

 \subsection{Lagrangian analogue to flats}

 The Langiangian theory of matroids was started by the work of Ardila, Denham, and Huh in \cite{ADH} and further continued in \cite{ADHCombo}.
-Most important to us is the Lagrangian analogue of a flat of a matroid.
+Most important to us is the Lagrangian analogue of a flat.